Joseeli54/products-express-ts/README.md

   `$ npm run dev`

   Once this command is executed, a port will be opened to make HTTP requests.
 This port is configured in the `.env` file in the `PORT` variable.
+The generated route should be the following: `http://localhost:PORT`